neutrinolabs/xrdp/tcutils/README.txt

-A QT based utility program for thinclients using xrdp and NeutrinoRDP
+A QT based utility program for thin clients using xrdp and NeutrinoRDP

 This program sends commands to NeutrinoRDP to do something useful on the client end (such as unmounting a USB drive,